 AD: You may be interested to know that one of the main authors of the study actually rejects the interpretations of the data offered in the article.

-Ketch: For clarity, which interpretation of data are you referring to from our summary?
+Ketch: I’m unsure which interpretation of data are you referring to from our summary.
 The claims we made are that post-abortive women need more support from society and men.
 We reported the correlation between suicide and abortion found in this study; if you found an instance where we stated that abortion causes suicide, please screenshot its location in our article and we will correct it.
 The researchers made it clear that causation could not be determined by this study; however, the data it presents does rule out some common confounders, which is what makes it interesting.

 AD: “But Gissler, after studying this cohort for two decades, believes there’s a more complex explanation for the association between abortion and suicide.
 First, his studies can’t account for pre-existing mental health conditions because the register lacks detailed information about their experiences.